C4ptainCrunch/thesis/source/index.rst

-Because we can not be sure an agent has the same strength if it is allowed to be the first player as if it is the second to play, each time we play a match between two agents (A and B), we play the match A vs B and B vs A.
+Because we can not be sure an agent has the same strength if it is allowed to be the first player as if it is the second to play, each time we play a match between two agents (A and B), we play the match A vs. B and B vs. A.